The Links: History

 After the national assembly, members began contacting women in other cities to establish new chapters.
 The organization was incorporated on March 28, 1951.
 By 1952, it had 56 chapters.
 The organization was involved in the Civil Rights movement and supported the work of the National Association for the Advancement of Colored People (NAACP).
 In 1958, The Links expanded its efforts to support youth services.

+During the 1960s,The Links was criticized for lack of social consciousness and elitism.
 Later changes included supporting education and health in of both African Americans Africans.
 The group made its largest single donation in 1974— $132,000, to the United Negro College Fund to support historically Black colleges and universities.
+It became active in cultural projects, such as the Cleveland Museum of Art that was suggested by the Cleveland chapter.
+By 1999, there were 10,000 members in 270 chapters.

 Over the decades, the group transformed itself from "a group of women married to influential men, to a group of women who became influential themselves", according to one member.
 The evolution caused "clear conflict between the old guard and the new guard", according to another.
 In 2008, there were approximately 12,000 members of 273 chapters of The Links in 42 states.
 By 2022, The Links had grown to 16,000 members and 292 chapters in the United States, The Bahamas, and the United Kingdom.
-The Links Foundation, Inc. is its separate philanthropic organization.
+The Links Foundation, Inc. has a separate philanthropic organization.

 Symbols

 The group's name was suggested by founding member Lillian Wall as a symbol of enduring friendship.
 The Links' core values or pillars are friendship, integrity, honesty, service, commitment, family relationships, courage, respect for self and others, legacy, confidentiality, responsibility, and accountability.
-Its emblem is a globe of the world, encircled by a chain.
+The emblem is a globe of the world, encircled by a chain.
 Its colors are emerald green and white.
 Its flower is the white rose.

 Organization

-The Links' national headquarters is in Washington, D.C., in a building that was purchased in August 1984 to house both the society and its related foundation.
+The Links' national headquarters is located in Washington, D.C..
+The Links purchased a building in August 1984 to house both the society and The Links' related foundation.
 In 1954, The Links decentralized its operations into four geographic areas: Central, Eastern, Southern, and Western.
 Each area oversee the chapters located within its states.
 As of 2024, there were 17,000 members in 299 chapters.
-In, 1999 each chapter membership was limited to no more than 55 women.
+In 1999, each chapter membership was limited to no more than fifty-five women.
 Chapters are also organized into clusters or groups of chapters located within the same metro-area.